shaylematsuda/Mcap_Larval_Temp/README.md

 This respository contains data and analyses for experimental temperature treatments, larval survival, larval settlement, and recruit survival.

-Respository contains .rmd files for analyses in R, data, output, and figure folders.
+Repository contains .rmd files for analyses in R, data, output, and figure folders.

 All analyses run from R project.